Research

 • Timeline: FY22~

-Biases and Intersectionality
+Biases in Robots and AI

 We're approaching biases within and around us from an intersectional lens.